BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Prague to avoid crowds and enjoy pleasant weather?
+What's the best time to visit Prague to avoid crowds and high prices?

-What are some lesser-known spots or hidden gems that a seasoned traveler might appreciate?
+What are some lesser-known attractions or neighborhoods that offer a more authentic Prague experience?

-Prague is generally a very safe city for tourists.
-However, like any major city, petty theft can occur, especially in crowded areas.
-Be mindful of your belongings, particularly in tourist hotspots.
-At night, stick to well-lit and populated streets, and avoid walking alone in isolated areas.
+Prague is generally very safe for tourists, but petty theft can occur, especially in crowded areas.
+Be mindful of your belongings, particularly in the metro and on public transport.
+Stick to well-lit areas at night, and avoid displaying expensive jewelry or electronics.

 Ready to Plan Your Trip?